k3s-io/docs/docs/networking/networking-services.md

 ## Deploying an External Cloud Controller Manager

-In order to reduce binary size, K3s removes all "in-tree" (built-in) cloud providers.
-Instead, K3s provides an embedded Cloud Controller Manager (CCM) stub that does the following:
+K3s provides an embedded Cloud Controller Manager (CCM) that does the following:
-- Sets node InternalIP and ExternalIP address fields based on the `--node-ip` and `--node-external-ip` flags.
+- Hosts the [ServiceLB](#service-load-balancer) LoadBalancer controller.
-- Hosts the ServiceLB LoadBalancer controller.
+- Clears the `node.cloudprovider.kubernetes.io/uninitialized` taint.
-- Clears the `node.cloudprovider.kubernetes.io/uninitialized` taint that is present when the cloud-provider is set to `external`
+- Sets node address fields based on the `--node-ip`, `--node-external-ip`, `--node-internal-dns`, and `--node-external-dns` flags.

 Before deploying an external CCM, you must start all K3s servers with the `--disable-cloud-controller` flag to disable the embedded CCM.
+When using an external CCM, node addresses will be provided by cloud provider instance metadata APIs, instead of the K3s flag values.

 :::note
 If you disable the built-in CCM and do not deploy and properly configure an external substitute, nodes will remain tainted and unschedulable.